-Where agreement has been given to table an item, information about the proposed scheme (e.g. project name, location, community benefit) to be circulated to all CAF members by the Democratic Services Team, immediately following permission being granted, and at least 2 full working days prior to the CAF meeting.
+Where agreement has been given to table an item, information about the proposed scheme (e.g. project name, location, community benefit) or external application to be circulated to all CAF members by the Democratic Services Team, immediately following permission being granted, and at least 2 full working days prior to the CAF meeting.